NCAR/python-tutorial/pages/part1_1.rst

    .. code-block:: bash

-      $ cd ncar_python_tutorial
+      $ cd python_tutorial

 3. Create a virtual environment for this project:

    .. code-block:: bash

-     $ conda create --name ncar_python_tutorial python
+     $ conda create --name python_tutorial python

    ..

    A conda environment is a directory that contains a collection of packages or libraries that you would like installed and accessible for this workflow.
-Type conda create --name , the name of your project, here that is "ncar_python_tutorial," and then specify that you are using python to create a virtual environment for this project.
+Type conda create --name , the name of your project, here that is "python_tutorial," and then specify that you are using python to create a virtual environment for this project.

    It is a good idea to create new environments for different projects because since Python is open source, new versions of the tools you use may become available.
 This is a way of guaranteeing that your script will use the same versions of packages and libraries and should run the same as you expect it to.

+   `More information on Conda environments <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`ncar_python_tutorial

-4. Make the directory a git repository:
+4. Make the directory a Git repository:

    .. code-block:: bash